This is a PPWIZARD command line switch.

 By default the output file is not syntax checked but you can add "<?SyntaxCheck>" to have that occur.

-Due to powershell limitations it will not currently work with scripts that start with "PARAM".
+Due to powershell limitations it will not currently work with scripts that start with "PARAM" (unless all parameters are optional in which case place it after the "param" block.
 I could make it work for positional parameters but a powershell limitation means that I will not be able to do this for named parameters (https://connect.microsoft.com/PowerShell/feedback/details/623344/commands-with-argumentlist-should-have-a-parameter-set-with-parameters-too).

 If you don't add the syntax check you will get a warning, you could filter or ignore it but the simplest approach would be simply to make it a comment with "#<?SyntaxCheck>".